ppryanichek/100-days-of-code/log.md

 Most of the time I was trying to figure out how to work with junit to make tests to task tracker (still haven't done it).

+### Day 25: November 7, Thursday

+**Today`s Progress**: I realized that I had a bad understanding of packages and project structure, so I learned it.

+I also went deeper into working with files (learned about BufferedInputStream) and wrote a small program for an example.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)